ultraultimated/CSC510_HW2/README.md

 During the experinents, following steps will be performed:
 1) Click on the repl badge.
-2) To run the program, follow the steps as mentioned [above] (# Run Instructions)
+2) To run the program, follow the steps as mentioned [above](Run-Instructions)
-3) Fill out the post evaluation form [here] (https://docs.google.com/forms/d/e/1FAIpQLSf9GUf4OV2xPpL0iZznrvSeS0LzEJndorxmxxVVGwjSoXwShA/viewform?usp=sf_link)
+3) Fill out the post evaluation form [here](https://docs.google.com/forms/d/e/1FAIpQLSf9GUf4OV2xPpL0iZznrvSeS0LzEJndorxmxxVVGwjSoXwShA/viewform?usp=sf_link)

 ## Evaluation Method: